 with every action we take.

-Every day throughout SJH, our employees, caregivers and volunteers create
+Every day throughout PSJH, our employees, caregivers and volunteers create

 these sacred encounters with one another and with those who come to us for care.

 The following resources are provided to assist our caregivers in having

 meaningful conversations with our patients living with serious illness.